-That’s why 45 states, including Illinois, have voluntarily adopted the Common Core State Standards, the basis for the new Illinois Learning Standards in Math and English Language Arts- with more subjects in development.
+That’s why over 40 states, including Illinois, have voluntarily adopted the Common Core State Standards, the basis for the new Illinois Learning Standards in Math and English Language Arts.

 Developed by a diverse group of education experts, these new learning standards are more relevant to real life than previous Illinois learning standards in several important ways: